rynocav226/wedding-website/frontend/README.md

 > change favorite title - DONE
 > Have addresses open in map apps on phone
 > initial page load shows unstyled navbar for a quick sec
+> once hosted, test when backend is not running and database is not running

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE